(a) All staff members who have direct contact must be 18 years of age or older.

 (5) has at least 2,000 hours of supervised experience working with individuals with substance use disorder.

-(b) A care coordinator must receive at least one hour of supervision regarding individual service delivery from an alcohol and drug counselor weekly.
+(b) A treatment coordinator must receive at least one hour of supervision regarding individual service delivery from an alcohol and drug counselor, or a mental health professional who has substance use treatment and assessments within the scope of their practice, on a monthly basis.

 A recovery peer must: